PaystackOSS/plugin-give/README.md

 * [Paystack Helpdesk](https://paystack.com/help)

 ## Support
-⚠️ **This repository is no longer maintained.** For support, please visit the [actively maintained fork](https://github.com/impress-org/give-paystack-gateway) maintained by Impress.org.

-For legacy support related to this archived repository, you can reach out by:
+This repository is not suitable for general Paystack support.
+Please use the issue tracker for bug reports and feature requests directly related to this plugin.
+For general support, you can reach out by

 * sending a message from [our website](https://paystack.com/contact).
 * posting an issues on the plugin [support forum](https://wordpress.org/support/plugin/paystack-for-give).

 ## Contributing to Paystack Payment for Give

-⚠️ **This repository is no longer maintained.** Please contribute to the [actively maintained fork](https://github.com/impress-org/give-paystack-gateway) maintained by Impress.org.

-For legacy information about contributing to this archived repository, you can read our [contributor guidelines](https://github.com/PaystackHQ/wordpress-payment-forms-for-paystack/blob/master/.github/CONTRIBUTING.md).
+If you have a patch or have stumbled upon an issue with the Paystack Gateway for Paid Membership Pro plugin, you can contribute this back to the code.
+Please read our [contributor guidelines](https://github.com/PaystackHQ/wordpress-payment-forms-for-paystack/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.